ropensci/hydroscoper/README.md

     functions, to retrieve tibbles with Hydroscope’s data for a given data source.
   - `get_data`, to retrieve a tibble with time series’ values.
-  - `hydro_coords`, to convert Hydroscope’s points raw format to a tibble.
+  - `hydro_coords`, to convert Hydroscope’s points’ raw format to a tibble.
   - `hydro_translate` to translate various terms and names from Greek to English.